zhaoshuoxp/lncRNA/README.md

 The filtering principle and threshold are based on [PLAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4576741/) with several steps simplification and improvement.
 #### **For known lncRNAs:**

-1. Separate reference lncRNA from input by matching the unique ID of  known lncRNAs in the reference to the input GTF.
+1. Separate reference lncRNA from input by matching the unique ID of  known lncRNAs of the reference.
 > [GRCh37.p13 long non-coding RNA gene annotation](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.long_noncoding_RNAs.gtf.gz) was used by default, can be changed on line37.
 >
 > !NOTE: Use the SAME version of ref GTF annotation ([GRCh37.p13 comprehensive](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.chr_patch_hapl_scaff.annotation.gtf.gz)) for transcript assembly.